156P/Russell–LINEAR

-156P/Russell–LINEAR is a Jupiter family periodic comet with an orbital period of 6.4 years.
+156P/Russell–LINEAR is a Jupiter-family comet with an orbital period of 6.4 years.
 It was discovered by Kenneth S. Russell in September 1986.

 Observational history

 The comet was found by Australian astronomer Kenneth S. Russell in September 1986 on a plate exposed on 3 September 1986 using the U.K. Schmidt Telescope of Siding Spring Observatory, Australia.
 The comet had an apparent magnitude of 17.
 Follow up observations on 25 September failed to recover the comet.
 The comet was spotted again in a plate exposed using the 0.46-m Schmidt telescope of Palomar Observatory by Carolyn S. Shoemaker on 19 November 1993.
 The comet had asteroidal appearance and was given the provisional designation 1993 WU.